gfelber-tgm/DemonSeed/README.md

 [**Original Video**](https://www.youtube.com/watch?v=QQ1p2tPWZbM&list=PLW5y1tjAOzI1xRXLCU1ROeZIuyVz7aF0e&index=2)

-This Protocol persists from my personal experiences with the Demon Seed it involves troubles I had and how I troubleshot them.
+This Protocol persists from my personal experiences with the Demon Seed it involves troubles I had and how I troubleshooted them.
 Also, will it include some personal tips and tricks I used during my assembly.

 ## <a name="materials"></a>Materials